opensearch-project/documentation-website/_data-prepper/configure-logstash-data-prepper.md

 ---
 layout: default
-title: Configuring Logstash for Data Prepper
+title: Migrating from Logstash
-nav_order: 12
+nav_order: 30
 ---

-# Configuring Logstash for Data Prepper
+# Migrating from Logstash

 You can run Data Prepper with a Logstash configuration.